 - Plantation Shutters

 Late last year, I picked up a bunch of cute things during a World Market Home Office sale.
 It happens in July/August.
-I was able to snag this gorgeous marble & gold letter holder, a white globe to pop against the navy wall, and this farmhouse sliding calendar that I saw an exact replica of at Magnolia for WAY more money.
+I was able to snag this gorgeous marble & gold letter holder, a white globe to pop against the navy wall, and this farmhouse sliding calendar that I saw an exact replica of at Magnolia for WAY more money (similar calendar available here).
 The matching boxes, drawers, and magazine files I found at HomeGoods last year (they have hexagons on them!!!!), and I also snagged that striped marble bookend there for WAY less (it was $15!!!) than the identical one at West Elm.

 I’ve been looking at Home Goods for some curtain options.
 I think next time I may purchase some to bring home and see what I like.
 I’m not really sure what I want in here.
 Do I want a print or a solid?
 Navy or grey?
 I’m just not sure.
 The rest of the items are expensive, except casing the windows.
 I’m not sure I want to do that until I know when we’re going to do the Plantation Shutters, and that is definitely not in the cards for this year.